PierreSenellart/provsql/doc/provsql.md

    To be used, an executable with the name of this software must be available in the PATH of the PostgreSQL server user (e.g., in `/usr/local/bin/`).

+5. Optionally, for circuit visualization, the following software:

+   * `graphviz`, for production of PDF circuits (`dot` executable)

+   * `evince`, for visualization of PDF files

+   Both can be obtained as packages in common Linux distributions.

 ## Installation